Kong/docs.konghq.com/app/konnect/runtime-manager/vaults/how-to.md

 1. Select a runtime group.
 1. From the expanded runtime group menu, open **Vaults**.

-Set up a new vault:
+Set up a new vault.
+For this example, we're going to use the environment variable vault.
 1. Click **Add vault**.
 1. Choose a vault type.
-For this example, we're going to use the environment variable vault.
 1. Enter an environment variable prefix.
 This will be the prefix that the vault uses to recognize relevant values on the data plane.